 It usually takes about 3 weeks or so for the permanent crown to be made.
 We will work with you to set an appointment time that fits into your schedule for this second appointment.

 During this second visit, the dentist will numb the prepared tooth with an anesthetic.
-This is because the tooth will need to be cleaned again before placing the permanent apparatus.
-If you have previously had a root canal on the tooth, you probably will not need anesthetic.
+This is because the tooth will need to be cleaned again before placing the permanent apparatus. , you probably will not need anesthetic.

 Now your permanent crown is placed and ready to go!